Syllabi and Dates of Scholastic Ability Tests for various Classes (2023-2024)

 ENGLISH

-3. Degrees of comparison
+2. Adjectives - Degrees of comparison

 MATHEMATICS

-1. Addition of large numbers
+1. Number names of larger numbers

-8. HCF and LCM
+8. Addition and Subtraction

 Standard-VI